-Choose from a selection of pretty guesthouses and beach resorts such as the 4-star Paradise Koh Ya (top photo) and 5-star Six Senses Hideaway Yao Noi, both of which are located on the east coast of Koh Yao Noi.
+Choose from a selection of pretty guesthouses and beach resorts such as the 4-star Paradise Koh Ya and 5-star Six Senses Hideaway Yao Noi, both of which are located on the east coast of Koh Yao Noi.
 Or try the luxury Elixir Resort Koh Yao on Koh Yao Yai.

-The best time to visit Koh Yao is during the dry season from December to April when the skies are sunny and the sea warm and calm.
+The best time to visit Koh Yao is during the dry season from early-December to mid-February when the skies are clear and sunny averaging 28°C (82°F).

 The average temperature throughout the year remains a consistent 30°C (86°F).

-The southwest monsoon lasts from the end of May until the middle of October; this off-season period brings less crowds and cheaper accommodation and, as the locals are quick to point out, it does not rain all day, averaging about 10 rainy days a month.
+The southwest monsoon lasts from the end of May until the middle of October; this off-season period brings less crowds and cheaper accommodation and, as the locals are quick to point out, it doesn't rain all day – averaging about 10 rainy days a month.

 Both Koh Yao islands are easily reached by longtail boat from Phuket, Krabi and Phang Nga.
 Larger resorts provide direct transport options by prior arrangement.